-Our Company's acquisitions of businesses, equity method investments and nonmarketable securities totaled \$62 million and \$73 million during 2023 and 2022, respectively.
-During 2021, our Company's acquisitions of businesses, equity method investments and nonmarketable securities totaled \$4,766 million, which primarily related to the acquisition of the remaining ownership interest in BA Sports Nutrition, LLC ("BodyArmor").
+Our Company's acquisitions of businesses, equity method investments and nonmarketable securities totaled \$315 million, \$62 million and \$73 million during 2024, 2023 and 2022, respectively.
+In 2024, we invested \$226 million in alternative energy limited partnerships.
+Refer to Note 15 for additional information on these investments.